 The image shows the knowledge areas covered by Project Managers.
-The percentages are a result of a small assessment among website visitors.
+The percentages are a result of a small survey among website visitors.
 It presents their opinion about the daily activities carried out by project managers.
 It is difficult to classify whether cost management is the most important part of project management.
 This entirely depends on individual projects and their objectives.
 Further are the different processes across all knowledge areas linked too close to make such a differentiation.

 Many project managers create a schedule and look at it as "the planning".
 That is of course insufficient.
 A project manager covers 10+ management areas, depending on the industry.
 Each area requires thorough planning, of course also applies to cost management.